Management of Type 2 Diabetes

 Review twice yearly as per the Diabetes Cycle of Care (CoC)

 - Provide patient with a Diabetes Passport

 - Recommend DISCOVER DIABETES to those suitable for group education.
-Provide with X-PERT flyer and contact details for self-referral to the programme. www.hse/go/diabetes or contact Rosin Kavanagh on 01 2744324 or 01 2744360
+Provide with X-PERT flyer and contact details for self-referral to the programme.
+Contact Rosin Kavanagh on 01 2744324 or 01 2744360

 - If unsuitable for DISCOVER DIABETES, refer to Community Dietitian for one to one consultation

 - If weight management issues, consider referral to the PHEW programme.
 Contact 01 2744360